-In our opinion, the financial statements present fairly, in all material respects, the financial position of S Split Corp. as at December 31, 2014, December 31, 2013 and January 1, 2013 and its financial performance, its changes in net assets attributable to holders of Class A shares and its cash flows for the years ended December 31, 2014 and December 31, 2013 in accordance with International Financial Reporting Standards.
+In our opinion, the financial statements present fairly, in all material respects, the financial position of S Split Corp. as at December 31, 2015 and December 31, 2014, and its financial performance, changes in its net assets attributable to holders of Class A shares and its cash flows for the years then ended in accordance with International Financial Reporting Standards.